bparanj/crystal/computer/electronics/design/hello-world.md

 - In this circuit, the resistor is connected in series with the battery.
 The current flows from the positive terminal of the battery, through the resistor, and back to the negative terminal.

 ### Why the Name Matters:
 The term **series resistor circuit** emphasizes the arrangement of components and how the current flows through the circuit.
-Understanding whether components are in series or parallel is crucial because it affects the overall behavior of the circuit, including the distribution of voltage, current, and resistance.
+Understanding whether components are in series or parallel is crucial because it affects the overall behavior of the circuit,  the distribution of voltage, current, and resistance.

 In contrast to series circuits, **parallel circuits** have components connected across the same two points, creating multiple paths for the current to flow, and the rules for current and voltage distribution are different.